littlebizzy/slickstack/docs/ubuntu.md

 - the client is connecting to port 22
 - the username matches `SUDO_USER`
 - the user belongs to `sudo-ssh`
-- password authentication matches `SSH_KEYS`
+- password authentication matches the `SSH_KEYS` behavior
-- the public key exists in `/var/www/auth/authorized_keys` when keys are enabled
+- the public key exists in `/var/www/auth/authorized_keys` when key-only login is enabled
-- `SSH_RESTRICT_IP` is not blocking the current address
 - the SSH service is running

+The current `SSH_RESTRICT_IP` setting does not enforce an IP allowlist in the Ubuntu 24.04 template.

 Use a provider console if no SSH session remains available.